9th September 2019 at 9:26am

-As you can see below, the past 33 years – which is as far back as the data for the main UK market index, the FTSE® All-Share Index, goes – have offered exceptional returns for many investors.
+As you can see below, the past 34 years – which is as far back as data for the main UK market index, the FTSE® All-Share Index, goes – have offered exceptional returns for many investors.

 Source: Financial Express.
-FTSE® All-Share Index, total return with dividends reinvested, from 31 December 1985 to 11 December 2018.
-Figures don’t factor in any charges or the impact of inflation.
-Figures refer to the past, and past performance is not a reliable guide to future performance.
+FTSE® All-Share Index, total return with dividends reinvested, from 31 July 1985 to 31 July 2019.
+These figures don’t take into account any charges or the impact of inflation.
+Figures refer to the past, and past performance isn’t a reliable guide to future performance.

-But market volatility has undoubtedly caught out some investors over the years, causing them to panic and sell, losing money in the process.
-Investors who have been able to stay the course and hold on to their investments patiently are likely to be reaping the rewards from the equity markets today and in the future.
+Market volatility has undoubtedly caught out some investors over the years, causing them to panic and sell, losing money in the process.
+On the other hand, those who’ve been able to stay the course and hold on to their investments patiently are more likely to be reaping the rewards.

-Remember though, investment growth isn’t guaranteed – investments can fall in value too.
+Remember though that investment growth isn’t guaranteed – investments can fall in value too.
 And it’s possible that you could get back less than you paid in.

 Try to control your emotions

-It can be easy to panic when you see the value of your investments fall – it’s a very normal reaction.
-But keeping your emotions in check is really important.
+It’s a very normal reaction to panic when you see the value of your investments fall.
+But keeping your emotions in check is important.

 Focus on what you can control

-Periods of market volatility are a valuable reminder of the importance of diversifying – of spreading your money across different types of investments and geographical locations.
+While you can’t control how markets perform, you can control where you’re invested.
+Periods of market volatility are a valuable reminder of the importance of diversifying – or spreading your money across different types of investments and geographical locations.

-If you’re investing in only one or two of these then you’re exposing yourself to quite a degree of risk.
-But diversifying across investments and countries can help you get a much better balance between risk and return.
-Find out more about this in our article on the importance of diversification and correlation in investments.
+If you’re only investing in one or two of these then you’re exposing yourself to quite a degree of risk.
+But diversifying across investments and countries can help you reduce the amount of risk you take and potentially get more consistent returns, with fewer ups and downs.

 Keep a close eye on your investments

 Any important event, wherever it happens in the world, may have an effect on financial markets.
-That’s why it’s important to monitor your investments regularly and make changes as necessary.
+That’s why it’s important to monitor your investments regularly.

-If you don’t have the knowledge or time to review your investments, then think about delegating management to an expert.
+If you don’t have the knowledge or time to review your investments, then think about options which are managed and overseen by experts.

-And if you want to keep up-to-date with what’s happening in global markets, read the monthly market review by Andrew Milligan, Head of Global Strategy at Aberdeen Standard Investments.
+And if you want to keep up to date with what’s happening in global markets, read the regular market review by Aberdeen Standard Investments’ Head of Global Strategy, Andrew Milligan.